windmaomao/adventofcode/2015/md/1 - Not Quite Lisp.md

 >  You might wonder why we can not use `sum` after `asSequence`.
 The short answer is that `sum` produces `Int` instead of `sequence` , which prevents us taking advantage of sequence of deferring mechanism.

+### Highlights

+- How to use number to model the stream of data?
+- How to find something and return from the loop right away?

 ---

 *Now, ready for the next day?* [*Day 2 — I was told there would be no math*](https://medium.com/@windmaomao/kotlin-day-2-i-was-told-there-would-be-no-math-ec0f9e1064cc)